 “Go to the 5:00 mass on Sunday.
 He’ll be there.
 He’ll hook you up with free booze.
 And free cologne,” I said, dully, staring straight ahead.

 “How do you assholes know this?”

 Jason and I looked at each other.

-We didn’t see much of Tommy after that night.
+We didn’t see much of Fran after that night.
 Apparently he and George became close; how close, I’ll never know.
 Nor do I care to know.
-I’d see Tommy down at the park from time to time, and he seemed fine.
+I’d see him down at the park from time to time, and he seemed fine.
 He’d tell me how George would call him almost every night and they’d talk—sometimes for hours—about life, about absent fathers, and about career goals.
-Tommy didn’t have any.
+Fran didn’t have any.
 George seemed to take a special interest in that.

-One evening at the park, after a Babe Ruth baseball game, I saw Tommy sitting alone on a park bench.
+One evening at the park, after a Babe Ruth baseball game, I saw Fran sitting alone on a park bench.
 I walked up and sat next to him.
 He looked shaken up.
-I asked what was up and he told me that George had come over the night before with a couple bottles of whiskey, and that the two of them were “hanging out” when his father showed up, unannounced, to drop off his child support.
-His father, a veteran police chief, evidently beat the shit of George, smashing his face off the hood of the white Cadillac.
-“I kept the booze, at least,” Tommy said, quietly, staring off at a swing set in the distance.
+I asked what was up and he told me that George had come over the night before--unannounced--with a couple bottles of whiskey.
+Shortly after that his father came by to say hello, saw George, threatened to kill him, and chased him out.
+“I kept the booze, though,” Fran said, staring off at a swing set in the distance.

 I have looked for LaRoche on the internet.

 His whereabouts remain unknown.

 Daniel Pellegrini is a recovering drug addict with an aggressive form of chronic bowel disease.
 That means he can't take painkillers after undergoing rectal surgery.
 He's here to show you just how beautiful life is.